 In the past year, quite a few people have asked me why I wrote “Grand Deception,” my twice banned book about Bill Browder, the Magnitsky Act and the historical relations between Russia and the West.
-Some of them have asked me to write down the answer I gave them in a way that could be shared, since the story seems very relevant to today’s circumstances and risk of a major military conflagration we are facing.
+Several of them suggested that I write down what I had told them, since it seems relevant given the risk of military threats we are facing today.
 So here goes…

 - “Grand Deception” – link to pdf / kindle / nook versions

 - “Grand Deception” – link to paperback version (Red Pill Press)

 Writing a book is not easy.
 Even if you think you know exactly what you want to say, you can’t just rant off whatever’s on your mind.
 You have to think through the book’s structure, formulate an outline and decide where each part of the story fits so that you may produce a coherent and readable whole, which is a laborious and often frustrating process.

 So why go through all the trouble?
 There’s some background to my urge to write “Grand Deception”.
 As a young man I’ve lived through the breakout of war in the former Yugoslavia and I served in the Croatian army during the war.
 The remarkable thing about the escalation of that conflict was that only days before its full outbreak, most people believed that war would never happen.
 It seemed unthinkable.
 I certainly did not think it would happen.